Serenity-Central/.github/profile/README.md

 **Frontend (Website):** React
 <br>**Backend:** Node.js

-- MongoDB: policies, blog, recruitment, team
+- MongoDB: policies, blog, recruitment, team, peer-to-peer messages
-- MySQL: Discord bot & services
+- MySQL: (Slowly moving away from MySQL - will only be used for hard data)
-- Redis: Used for real-time data exchange between the site and bots
+- Redis: Used for real-time data exchange between the all of Serenity's services

 **Discord Bot:** discord.js + MySQL + Redis (some HTML rendering for UI previews)